PreciselyData/cloudnative-geocoding/kubernetes/README.md

         >`Error from server (ServiceUnavailable): the server is currently unable to handle the request`

-## Update credentials in Kubernetes secret script
+## Update credentials in Kubernetes secret

 This is required to access .spd files from cloud storage.
 In the `./ggs/ggs-storage-secret.yml` file, specify any one of these credentials in the `stringData` parameter.